Risk-Sensitive Model Predictive Control: Introduction

-Our approach to risk-sensitive linear convex control is similar to MPC, in that we simply apply a certainty-equivalence principle beyond where it is theoretically justified.
-In our case, however, we use the certainty equivalent problem of the LEQR problem, which is a two-player game.
-In the risk-seeking case, this game can be solved exactly via convex optimization; in the risk-averse case, it can be solved approximately using the convex--concave procedure.
-The resulting policy can be fielded in much the same way as a (risk-neutral) MPC policy.
+The method we propose in this paper (RS-MPC) is similar in spirit to standard, risk-neutral MPC in that it applies a CEP beyond where it is theoretically justified.
+In our case, however, we apply the RS-CEP of LEQR instead of the standard, risk-neutral CEP of LQR; the resulting planning problem is a two-player game.
+The RS-CEP policy can be fielded in much the same way as a (risk-neutral) MPC policy.

-\paragraph{Risk-averse optimal control\pp} Many others have generalized LEQR beyond the linear-quadratic case.
-Whittle studied this problem in a low-noise, high-risk-aversion limit \cite{whittle1990risk2} with connections to large deviations theory.
-The essence is that if the noise power is small enough, then we can speak of a single optimal trajectory, and the problem of controlling deviations from this trajectory is itself an LEQR problem.
-This is also the idea behind the iterative LEQR algorithm \cite{farshidian2015risk, roulet2020convergence}, which extends the popular iterative LQR algorithm to the risk-sensitive case.
-These generalizations of LEQR are local in nature, \ie, they approximate the problem around a single trajectory.
-By focusing on the linear convex problem, we obtain results are global in nature and do not depend on a low-noise limit.
+\paragraph{Iterative LEQR\pp} Iterative LEQR is a heuristic for risk-sensitive nonlinear optimal control problems that solves successive, local LEQR approximations of the problem around a candidate trajectory \cite{farshidian2015risk, roulet2020convergence}.
+A critical limitation of this approach is the assumption that the stage cost functions are second-differentiable and the state and control variables are unconstrained.
+Our approach, while limited to linear dynamics, allows for non-smooth convex stage costs, which can encode convex state and control constraints, as well as non-Gaussian disturbances.
+Our focus on convexity also allows us to provide a global performance bound and convergence guarantee, which are not possible using iterative LEQR.

+\paragraph{Risk aversion and adversarial measures\pp} Many results exist that equate risk-averse decision problem with a zero-sum games in which an adversary chooses the probability measure that the decision maker optimizes against.
+(The most relevant for our case is \cite{petersen2000minimax}.)
+In our approach, the adversary selects a \emph{specific value} of the disturbance, which is typically a much more tractable problem than choosing a distribution.
+(The cost of this tractability is that our game is not equivalent but merely provides a bound on it.)